- How do I apply for this internship opportunity?

 What are the requirements?

-Applicants must be currently enrolled as a USC student with preference given to graduate students (Master’s, Ph.D., J.D., MBA) pursuing degrees in science, engineering, or digital media.
+Applicants must be currently enrolled as a USC graduate student (Master’s, PhD, JD, MBA) or a post-doctoral fellow, pursuing degrees in science, engineering, or digital media.
 Additionally, there is a strong preference for interns with an existing exposure to classes or other experiences related to intellectual property (IP) or patent law.
-In some cases, USC Stevens will entertain interns for those students who will complete their degrees immediately prior to the internship beginning; these are classified as fixed term project employees.
+In some cases, USC Stevens will entertain internships for students who will complete their degrees immediately prior to the internship beginning; these are classified as fixed term project employees.
 If you are applying for an internship and meet this criterion, please be sure to mention that in your application.

 Applicants must have strong written and oral communication skills.
 Applicants must be able to work independently, be self-motivated, and have the ability to complete multiple tasks in a timely fashion as well as have a desire to learn and grow.
 Applicants must be passionate about emerging technologies and entrepreneurship.
-Applicants must be able to present themselves professionally, both in the office, as well as at meetings with faculty and industry as needed.
+Applicants must be able to present themselves professionally, both in the office and at meetings with faculty and industry as needed.

 Are international students eligible?